Do you have to give a speech publicly any time soon? If so, you need to know how to write a good public speaking speech.

 7 Steps for Writing a Speech

-Whenever you do any type of writing you need to consider who you are trying to reach with your writing.
+Whenever you do any type of writing you need to consider who you're trying to reach with your writing.
 Speech writing is no different.
-In general, the more you know about your target audience the more effective your writing will be in reaching them.
+The more you know about your target audience, the more effective your writing will be.

 - What does this audience need?

 - What problem can I solve for them?

 - Is there anything else I need to consider about my listeners?